What is EMDR?

 Allowing individuals to think about a certain traumatic event from a detached perspective allows an individual to reframe the memory and release all negative associations with the memory.

 Overall, the goal of EMDR is to completely process past events and sort out the specific emotions tied to those experiences.

 Starting EMDR Therapy

-Call True Recovery to take advantage of EMDR therapy for addiction treatment today.
+Call True Recovery in Newport Beach, CA to take advantage of EMDR therapy for addiction treatment today.
 We offer a full continuum of care that not only provides our clients with EMDR therapy but also a range of additional therapies and treatments that can work in conjunction with it.

 In addition, we can connect you with highly structured sober living facilities and the ability to bring one’s pet with them to therapy.
 For more information about Eye Movement Desensitization and Reprocessing Therapy for substance abuse as well as our other addiction recovery services, contact us at any time at (866) 399-6528, 24 hours a day, to speak with an admissions counselor.
 You can also reach us through our contact form.